briandconnelly/nicheconstruct/paper/05_discussion.md

 In a process termed the "Hankshaw effect", @HANKSHAW recently demonstrated that cooperation can actively prolong its existence by increasing its likelihood of hitchhiking with a beneficial trait.
 In that work and in ours, populations of cooperators grow to a higher density than those of defectors.
 Because of this, these cooperator populations experience more mutations and are therefore more likely to gain adaptations.
-While this process does favor cooperation in the short term, it eventually reaches a dead end; when the opportunities for adaptation are exhausted and cooperators can no longer hitchhike, they face extinction.
+While this process does favor cooperation in the short term, it eventually reaches a dead end; when the opportunities for adaptation are exhausted, and cooperators can no longer hitchhike, they face extinction.
-In our current model, we have considered whether niche construction might serve to perpetually generate new adaptive opportunities and thus favor cooperation indefinitely.
+Here, we have considered whether niche construction might serve to perpetually generate new adaptive opportunities and thus favor cooperation indefinitely.

 When niche construction occurs, cooperation can indeed persist (Figures [1C](#fig1) and [2A](#fig2)).
 In our model, niche construction introduces additional selective effects that influence the evolutionary process, leading to a more pronounced Hankshaw effect.